dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 2.2.2 There are no outstanding preemptive rights, options, warrants, conversion privileges or rights (including rights of first refusal or similar rights), orally or in writing, to purchase or acquire any securities from the Company including, without limitation, any shares of Common Stock, Preferred Stock or any securities convertible into or exchangeable or exercisable for shares of Common Stock or Preferred Stock, except for (a) the conversion privileges of Series Seed Preferred Stock pursuant to the terms of the Restated Certificate and (b) the securities and rights described in this Agreement.

-2.2.3 The Key Holders set forth on Schedule 1 (each a "Key Holder") hold that number of shares of Common Stock set forth opposite each Key Holder's name in Section 2.2.3 of the Disclosure Schedule (such shares, the "Key Holder Shares").
-The Key Holder Shares are subject to vesting and/or the Company's repurchase right on the terms specified in Section 2.2.3 of the Disclosure Schedule (the "Key Holder Vesting Schedules").
-Except as specified in Section 2.2.3 of the Disclosure Schedule, the Key Holders do not own or have any other rights to any other securities of the Company.
-The Key Holder Vesting Schedules set forth in Section 2.2.3 of the Disclosure Schedule specify for each Key Holder (i) the vesting commencement date for each issuance of shares to or options held by the Key Holder, (ii) the number of shares or options held by the Key Holder that are currently vested, (iii) the number of shares or options held by the Key Holder that remain subject to vesting and/or the Company's repurchase right and (iv) the terms and conditions, if any, under which the Key Holder Vesting Schedules would be accelerated.
-Other than the Key Holder Shares, which vest pursuant to the applicable Key Holder Vesting Schedules, (x) all options granted and Common Stock outstanding vest as follows: 25% of the shares vest one  year following the vesting commencement date, with the remaining 75% vesting in equal installments over the next three years and (y) no stock plan, stock purchase, stock option or other agreement or understanding between the Company and any holder of any equity securities or rights to purchase equity securities provides for acceleration or other changes in the vesting provisions or other terms of such agreement or understanding as the result of (i) termination of employment (whether actual or constructive), (ii) any merger, consolidated sale of stock or assets, change in control, or any other transaction by the Company, or (iii) the occurrence of any other event or combination of events.
+2.2.3 The Founders set forth on Schedule 1 (each a "Founder") hold that number of shares of Common Stock set forth opposite each Founder's name in Section 2.2.3 of the Disclosure Schedule (such shares, the "Founder Shares").
+The Founder Shares are subject to vesting and/or the Company's repurchase right on the terms specified in Section 2.2.3 of the Disclosure Schedule (the "Founder Vesting Schedules").
+Except as specified in Section 2.2.3 of the Disclosure Schedule, the Founders do not own or have any other rights to any other securities of the Company.
+The Founder Vesting Schedules set forth in Section 2.2.3 of the Disclosure Schedule specify for each Founder (i) the vesting commencement date for each issuance of shares to or options held by the Founder, (ii) the number of shares or options held by the Founder that are currently vested, (iii) the number of shares or options held by the Founder that remain subject to vesting and/or the Company's repurchase right and (iv) the terms and conditions, if any, under which the Founder Vesting Schedules would be accelerated.
+Other than the Founder Shares, which vest pursuant to the applicable Founder Vesting Schedules, (x) all options granted and Common Stock outstanding vest as follows: 25% of the shares vest one  year following the vesting commencement date, with the remaining 75% vesting in equal installments over the next three years and (y) no stock plan, stock purchase, stock option or other agreement or understanding between the Company and any holder of any equity securities or rights to purchase equity securities provides for acceleration or other changes in the vesting provisions or other terms of such agreement or understanding as the result of (i) termination of employment (whether actual or constructive), (ii) any merger, consolidated sale of stock or assets, change in control, or any other transaction by the Company, or (iii) the occurrence of any other event or combination of events.

 #### 2.3 Subsidiaries.